mcgilldinglab/scSemiProfiler/README.md

 scSemiProfiler is an innovative computational tool combining deep generative models and active learning to economically generate single-cell data for biological studies.
 It efficiently transforms bulk cohort data into detailed single-cell data using templates from selected representative samples.
 More details are in our [manuscript](https://www.biorxiv.org/content/10.1101/2023.11.20.567929v1).

 For comprehensive details, including API references, usage examples, and tutorials, please refer to our [documentation](https://scsemiprofiler.readthedocs.io/en/latest/).
+The example is provided as a Jupyter Notebook.
+Check [here](https://jupyter.org/) for information about Jupyter Notebook.

 Update: global mode functions "inspect_data" and "global_stop_checking" have been added.
 Check print(scSemiProfiler.utils.inspect_data.__doc__) and print(scSemiProfiler.utils.global_stop_checking.__doc__) for details.